-The pros of building a gaming PC include being able to upgrade components whenever you want, knowing every piece that goes into the computer, and saving money.
+The pros of building a gaming PC include upgrading components whenever you want, knowing every piece that goes into the computer, and saving money.
 The cons of building a gaming PC are that mistakes can cause severe ripples, and you might spend too much if you don’t know what to get.

-It seemed like such a long time ago when I built my first gaming computer.
-Back then, computer hardware was a lot less geared toward gamers but still always provided me with a great deal of satisfaction.
+It seemed like a long time ago when I built my first gaming computer.
+Computer hardware was much less geared toward gamers back then, but it always satisfied me greatly.

 Nowadays, it’s a gamer’s delight to work with modern computer hardware.

-There are so many components specifically designed for gamers, and building your own gives you the freedom to customize each part as you want or as your budget permits.
+There are many components specifically designed for gamers, and building your own allows you to customize each part as you want or as your budget permits.

-It will give you the skills to keep your computer running and build the system that you prefer based on where you need your hardware to perform the most.
+It will give you the skills to keep your computer running and build the preferred system based on where you need your hardware to perform the most.

-This article will also break down numerous advantages of building a gaming PC, why you might want to buy a pre-built computer for gaming, and the best choice for you.
+This article will also discuss numerous advantages of building a gaming PC, why you might want to buy a pre-built computer, and the best choice.
 We’ll also show you how long it takes, what you should know beforehand, and why many people prefer building a gaming setup.

-But before we continue, I also recommend reading my other article on knowing which parts are compatible with each other if you haven’t seen it already.
+But before we continue, I also recommend reading my other article on knowing which parts are compatible if you haven’t seen it already.